Pension Commutation (The Workers’ Compensation Act, 1974)

 - Be signed by the worker.

-- Subject to the guiding principles noted in Point 2 of POL 13/2016, the CM may approve pension commutations in situations including, but not limited to, the following.
+- Subject to the guiding principles noted in Point 2 of POL 13/2016, Operations staff may approve pension commutations in situations including, but not limited to, the following.

 - Home purchase.